 When economic growth slows, fixed income can become more attractive as a source of returns and liquidity.
 We saw this in 2020 and during past recessions.
 But stocks don’t have to be in a bear market for bonds to shine.

-After looking at 69 MSCI Canada pullbacks of 5% or more that occurred during bull markets since 2000, we found that investment-grade bonds generated positive returns 84% of the time as stocks fell.
-By comparison, gold was positive 48% of the time, followed by the consumer staples sector (29%), the utilities sector (25%) and a basket of commodities (14%).
+Looking at 69 MSCI Canada pullbacks of 5% or more that occurred during bull markets since 2000, investment-grade bonds generated positive returns 84% of the time as stocks fell.

-The graph shows that for investors willing to accept a certain level of risk, adding bonds to a stock portfolio may generate better portfolio performance than adding cash.
+The graph shows that for investors willing to accept a certain level of risk, adding bonds to a stock portfolio may generate better portfolio performance than adding cash

 While bond prices may fluctuate in the short term, this volatility doesn’t play a big role in long-term returns, which are primarily determined by the coupon and principal payments (absent defaults).
 The upside to the recent decline in bond prices is that yields are now more attractive, suggesting improved future returns for newly invested money.